-Summer Nectarine and Arugula Salad is cooling, crunchy, and full of flavor!
-We generally make a salad once a day to help us stay cool during the hot summer months.
-Bitter greens like arugula are supposed to be especially good for you in summer, as the bitter taste is healing for the cardiovascular system.
+Baby Arugula and Nectarine Salad is cooling, crunchy, and full of flavor!
+We generally make some kind of salad once a day to help us stay cool during the hot summer months.
+Bitter greens like arugula are especially good for you in summer, as the bitter taste is cooling and good for the cardiovascular system.
 And the lemon-white balsamic vinaigrette is the perfect compliment to the bitter arugula greens.

 As I put the salad ingredients together, I saw a nectarine ripening on the counter, and wondered if it would go with the other ingredients.
 It turns out it was the perfect complement to the basil and mint, and the sweetness of the nectarine balanced out the bitterness of the arugula.